 Although all three types of toppings can be used for desserts, this particular variation uses the cobbler style topping.
 Although the photos may look like the topping is "crumbly," it is in fact more of a biscuit/dough-like consistency.

 How do you store and reheat the peach cobbler:

-If (and when) our household has leftovers, we simply put it in an airtight container, or cover the dish with aluminum foil and place it in the refrigerator.
-When it’s time to reheat, simply pop-it in a microwave, in a safe dish of course, and reheat for 30 seconds to 1 minute.
+If (and when) our household has leftovers, we simply put them in an airtight container, or cover the dish with aluminum foil and place it in the refrigerator.
+When it's time to reheat, simply pop it in a microwave, in a safe dish of course, and reheat for 30 seconds to 1 minute.

 - 2 bags Frozen peaches, 20 ounces each